akawana/ComfyUI-RGBYP-Mask-Editor/README.md

   This is the recommended mode.
 You can manually clear the mask in the editor when needed.

 - **`true`** – the mask will be cleared (destroyed) whenever the input image size changes.

+Starting from version 2 you can load a mask which you create in some editor.
+The node now has Load Mask button.
+Don't forget you have to open the main image first.

 ---